Payroll Briefs

 In-house training sessions on common fraud ploys can help deter fraud in two ways.
 First, they educate managers and frontline workers about potential red flags and how to report suspicious activity.
 Second, fraud training sends a powerful message to employees that management is serious about fraud prevention.
 This can help reduce the perceived opportunity for employees to steal from their employers.

-If you believe your business has fallen victim to payroll fraud, DM Payroll Solutions, along with the Certified Fraud Examiners at our CPA affiliate firm Doeren Mayhew, are here to assist you uncover the evidence.
+If you believe your business has fallen victim to payroll fraud, DM Payroll Solutions, along with the Certified Fraud Examiners at our affiliate firm Doeren Mayhew, are here to assist you uncover the evidence.
 Contact us today!